Xetibo/ReSet-Doc/templates/glossary.typ

     ],
   )<DE>
   #glossary_entry(
-    use_show: use_show_ref, "DTO Data Transfer\n Object", [
+    use_show: use_show_ref, "DTO Data Transfer \nObject", [
-      This represents data that can be sent over inter process communication pipelines such as web requests, dbus, or sockets.
-Data in this state can only be represented as text(usually json, toml, etc.), this means that the endpoint needs to recreate a datastructure for a programming language.
+      This represents data that can be sent over inter-process communication pipelines such as web requests, dbus, or sockets.
+Data in this state can only be represented as text(usually json, toml, etc.), this means that the endpoint needs to recreate a data structure for a programming language.
     ],
   )<dto>
   #glossary_entry(use_show: use_show_ref, "Gnome", [